Utah Is Your Easy Winter Vacation Destination (and We All Could Use Easy)

-Some swapped their international plans for a place that sounded remote but still felt close to home.
-Others told the kids after another curbside grocery pickup, “This is no longer a vacation...it's a quest.
-It's a quest for fun,” and just kept driving until the stars were brighter than the street lights.
+Some swap their international plans for a place that sounds remote but still feels close to home.
+Others tell the kids after another curbside grocery pickup, “This is no longer a vacation...it's a quest.
+It's a quest for fun,” and just kept driving until the stars are brighter than the street lights.
 Indeed, every dad over 40 has recited Clark Griswold’s mantra and dreamed of just going and going until they reach Arches National Park, which, unlike WallyWorld, never closes.

 Utah’s Winter Playground

 Winter in Utah provides even more places to play.
-With 15 ski resorts scattered throughout the state, beginners and experts, powderhounds and parents, budget-conscious or big spenders can find a place to enjoy More Mountain Time.™
+With 15 ski resorts scattered throughout the state, beginners and experts, powderhounds and parents, budget-conscious or big spenders can find a place to enjoy Life ElevatedⓇ.

 Utah’s resorts and wintertime landscapes are the polar opposite of visiting a theme park: the latter is a highly-staged production that is the same every time you visit.
 Do you want to do exactly what everyone else has done, written about and posted online?
 Regale about that great log flume ride where you waited two hours in line?
 Instead, imagine describing the sounds and Instagrammable visions of making fresh tracks all morning on Powder Mountain’s Lightning Ridge or the exhilaration of doing laps in a catski to the backcountry where you are waist-deep in fresh powder under sun-drenched skies.